mansi142003/freifunkpro/_projects/libremesh-internet-control.md

 - Pirania
 ---

 This project is a response to the needs expressed by the Guarani people and other indigenous communities in Brazil who have faced challenges with the introduction of internet in their territories.
 The project aims to create a user-friendly interface for internet control within the LibreMesh network, allowing for scheduled blockage of internet access while whitelisting essential services like WhatsApp for emergency communication.
-The solution will build upon the existing Piranha software, adapting it to the specific requirements of communities.
+The solution will build upon the existing Pirania software, adapting it to the specific requirements of communities.

 These deployments have proven successful when integrated with community servers that offer curated content tailored to local interests and needs.
 This approach presents a meaningful substitute for online activities during times when internet access is restricted, effectively mitigating issues like gaming addiction and the impact of social media on cultural practices.